Scan-Line Interleave

 Scan-Line Interleave (SLI) is a multi-GPU method developed by 3DFX for linking two (or more) video cards or chips together to produce a single output.
 It is an application of parallel processing for computer graphics, meant to increase the processing power available for graphics.

 3DFX's SLI technology was first introduced in 1998 with the Voodoo2 line of graphics accelerators.
 The original Voodoo Graphics card and the VSA-100 were also SLI-capable.
 However, in the case of the former, it was only used in arcades, as well as professional applications via Primary Image's Piranha card, intended for use with simulations using various graphics APIs such as OpenGL, Glide, or Primary Image's own Tempest API.
 Support for the MultiGen OpenFlight Format in particular was specifically advertised.

-NVIDIA reintroduced the SLI acronym in 2004 as Scalable Link Interface.
+NVIDIA reintroduced the SLI initialism in 2004 as Scalable Link Interface.
 NVIDIA's SLI, compared to 3DFX's SLI, is modernized to use graphics cards interfaced over the PCI Express bus.